sigcsets/sigcse2020/authors/papers.md

 ## SIGCSE Technical Symposium Paper Types

 Papers describe an educational research project, classroom experience, teaching technique, curricular initiative, or pedagogical tool.
 All papers should explicitly state their motivating questions, relate to relevant literature, and contain an analysis of the effectiveness of the interventions.
 Initial submissions must be anonymous.
 Note that an **abstract submission is required for all papers** and it is due a week before the full paper is due.

+**Paper submissions are expected to be original and polished work.**  While there will be the opportunity to revise work from reviews, those revisions should be minor since there is no "review-revise-review" cycle for the SIGCSE Technical Symposium.
+Additionally, we expect that submissions will include a review of previous, related work.

 **Please ensure that you submit your paper to the correct paper track.
 Papers will be reviewed for the track they are submitted to and will not be moved between tracks.**